Jewish medical ethics: History

+The 10th-century Jewish physician Isaac Israeli authored a work titled Musar ha-Rof'im ("Ethics for Physicians"), preserved in Hebrew translation.
+It provided guidance on the moral and practical responsibilities of physicians toward their patients.

 In 19th century Wissenschaft des Judentums, scholars like Julius Preuss studied Talmudic approaches to medicine.
 Rabbi Immanuel Jakobovits was a prominent figure in 20th century Jewish medical ethics and a pioneer in religious bioethics.
 His specialty was the interaction between medical ethics and halakha.
 Thanks to his academic training in Ireland, Rabbi Jakobovits approached his comprehensive volume, Jewish Medical Ethics, in light of Catholic medical ethics, with which he often compares Jewish ethics.
 Whether developing or disputing his analysis, subsequent Jewish bioethicists have utilized his work on abortion, euthanasia, the history of Jewish medical ethics, palliative care, treatment of the sick, and professional duties.
 Likewise, he is credited with popularizing the claim that Judaism supports the nearly absolute sanctity of life.

 In its early years, Jewish medical ethics was predominantly an applied ethics.
 Orthodox pioneers included rabbis and scholars J. David Bleich, Fred Rosner, Avraham Steinberg, Saul J. Berman, Moshe David Tendler, as well as major rabbinic authorities, such as Shlomo Zalman Auerbach, Moshe Feinstein and Eliezer Waldenberg.
 The reform movement's pioneers included Solomon Freehof, and later involvement by Walter Jacob and Moshe Zemer.
 Pioneering medical ethicists in the Conservative movement included rabbis Elliot Dorff, David Feldman, Aaron Mackler, Joel Roth, and Avram Reisner, while more recent figures have included Leonard Sharzer.
 Among those oriented to bioethics, leading thinkers include Daniel Sinclair and Noam Zohar.
 Dr. Mark J. Poznansky, a member of the Order of Canada, has been a leading voice on issues of human and animal experimentation.

 Organizationally, Jewish medical ethics and bioethics has grown, especially in the United States and Israel.
 Journals dedicated to medical ethics include the "Assia" Journal of Jewish Ethics and Halacha.
 Avraham Steinberg's 7-volume Encyclopedia Hilchatit Refuit in Hebrew has been translated into English by Professor Fred Rosner as the Encyclopedia of Jewish Medical Ethics.

 In Israel, where there are several educational institutes dedicated to Jewish Medical Ethics, many hospitals work closely with Jewish clinical ethicists.
 Jewish medical ethics and bioethics has been the topic of numerous scholarly conferences, educational workshops, and lectureships, including the "International Conference on Jewish Medical Ethics."
 Organizations such as the Dr. Falk Schlesinger Institute for Medico-Halakhic Research at the Shaare Zedek Medical Center in Jerusalem, and the Rohr Jewish Learning Institute teach classes on Jewish Medical Ethics to professionals and students.